shankar4/Functional-Genomics/Molecular Biology/readme.md

 10. Glossary:
     * Alu - They are SINES (short interspersed elements) present in multiple copies in human and other primate genomes; about 300 bp in length, found in introns, 3' UTR, and intergenic genomic regions; mobile elements and has most abundant copy number (0.5 M).
 It is used as a universal PCR primer as it binds in both directions.
     * domain - a discrete portion of a protein assumed to fold independently and has its own function
+    * Enhancer - enhance the rate of transcription; typically they are far away (1000s of bp away) from the sequence.
     * GeneID - unique ID in Entrez Gene; an integer which is species specific.
 Reported in RefSeq as a 'db_xref'.
     * homologous - similarity attributable to descent from a common ancestor
     * Map Viewer - available in [Entrez Genomes](https://www.ncbi.nlm.nih.gov/genome).
 Can view the complete genome, display chromosome maps,and zoom in.